SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 along the branches.
 - It has been seen that the 3D view in some steps might be empty upon entering the step.
 In that case, going to another step and then back should fill the view.
+- Don't use Norwegian or other special characters in the target name field.
 - To make the arrows control the camera in the fly through view, it has been necessary to override all other keyboard input in those steps.
 Meaning e.g. that the "R" button can't be used to center the image in the steps containing this view.